kurtpetrek/reactor-ap-test/README.md

 # Reactor

 Reactor is a test application developed for App Partner as part of their interview process.
-Information about the project can be viewed in the [./source_assets folder](./source_assets folder).
+Source material for this project can be viewed in ./source_assets.

 This project can be viewed [here](http://reactor.kurtpetrek.com/login)